rivergillis/camera_import/README.md

 1. Make this work on Windows
 2. Make this work with non-removable dest drives
 3. Make this work with network dest drives
+4. Add option to import JPEGs to an Apple Photos library
+5. Add command-line options to remove the prep step